Favourited 470 times

 We use permaculture principles to develop our terrain and our life.
 We care for the earth, for the people around us, for the future and we like to share our abundance with you.

-People with their Permaculture Design Course certificate (PDC) are extra welcome to experience permaculture in practice!
+Chefs, carpenters and people with their Permaculture Design Course certificate (PDC) are extra welcome!

-Volunteering here (4 weeks or longer) is like having a permaculture retreat.
+Volunteering here is like having a permaculture retreat.
 You can learn about land based and social permaculture, designing for 12 hectares and smaller projects, and applying social permaculture.
 If you like you can work on your own designs or make a personal permaculture design to improve your life, while being on a beautiful permaculture homestead.

 We live a simple, mostly self sufficient life off the land.
 We love to prepare delicious dishes with ingredients from the garden and our stable.
 We like to make our own (sourdough) bread, crackers, cookies, fruit wines, jams, syrups, sauerkraut, yogurt, mayonnaise, kimchi & kefir.